 4.3 Average reading by minute query

 Return to the Hive Editor.
 Copy the following query to the editor window to aggregate an average reading by minute.
 A copy of this statement is stored on the course virtual machine at **C:_CreateAverageReadingByMinute.txt**.

+Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.